kutaysahindev/kutaysahindev/README.md

 <h3 align="center">Front-end Developer & Industrial Engineer</h3>

 I'm Kutay, a 23-year-old graduate in Industrial Engineering from Dokuz Eylül University.
 I'm a junior Front-end Developer primarily focused on React.js.
 I am self-motivated and hardworking.
-Currently, I'm a participant in the CTRL+ program at Koç.
-I am currently living in Samsun, Turkey, but I am open to opportunities worldwide, and relocation is not a problem for me.
+Currently, I'm working at Arçelik Global as a Software Engineering Intern.
+I'm currently living in Samsun, Turkey, but I am open to opportunities worldwide, and relocation is not a problem for me.

 - 🌱 I’m currently learning **React**